fair-ease/book-ocean-bgc/book/02-FAIR-EASE  services for the Ocean BGC pilot/122-udal.md

 Stemming from the easy Q.C.V BGC needs, credential management was also added, as it was necessary to fetch data on copernicus marine datastore.
 This part is not fully functional but it works as a proof of concept to address UDAL in future developments including Copernicus data.

 ### UDAL Queries
-Each data source has its own vocabulary and query detailed in the next section for Argo, Glider, World Ocean Atlas (WOA) and Copernicus Marine Service.
+Each data source has its own vocabulary and query detailed in the next sections for Argo, Glider, World Ocean Atlas (WOA) and Copernicus Marine Service.

 In the easy Q.C.V BGC, only URNs ending with ‘files’ (urn:pokapok:udal:XXX:files) have been used.
 The processing of files is performed by the easy Q.C.V BGC as it needs to keep original data.